donesvad/java-ui-test-airalo/README.md

 - **Allure**: A reporting framework to generate attractive, user-friendly reports for test execution results.
 - **Logback**: A logging framework for outputting logs during the test execution.
 - **Lombok**: A Java library to reduce boilerplate code by auto-generating getters, setters, and other methods.
-- **GitHub Actions**: A CI/CD tool for automating the testing process.
 - **Selenium Grid**: A tool for running tests in parallel across multiple machines and browsers.

 ## Features